PDXCapstoneF/SPECtate/docs/Distributed.md

 ### Getting Started

+#### Configuration
-To get started with a run, setup a configuration that might look something like this:
+To get started with a run, save a configuration file that might look something like this:

 (`example.json`):
 ```json